What things are currently banned in China?

 China is an amazing place to visit and the people are happy, despite the Western stereotypes and negative media stories.

 Now you know about the main things banned in China, what do you think?
 Did any surprise you?
 Please share your thoughts in the comments.
-And don’t forget to check out the list of banned apps in China for more insights.
+And don’t forget to check out my list of banned apps in China for more insights.

 Main image credit: Priscilla Du Preez on Unsplash.